ChristianGarcia/ObserveEncryptedPrefsBug/README.md

 * **Remove**: Removes the stored preference using `Editor#remove()`
 * **Log current**: Logs the current value in Logcat

-Both SharedPreferences approaches have a registered Listener, that will log when the preference has changed.

-As you can verify, the `Remove` button under Encrypted doesn't log anything, as the callback isn't triggered.
+As you can verify, the `Remove` button under "Encrypted" doesn't log anything, as the callback isn't triggered.
 The `Remove` button under "Plain" logs just fine, as the callback is triggererd normally.